 ||Impairments - serious (for example, involuntary admission to hospital under the Mental Health Act) or concerns about memory/behavior.

 |Breach of conditions

-- referring a matter directly to a tribunal.
+- referring specific issues to the responsible tribunal.

 The practitioner’s entry on the public register will be updated to reflect the immediate action taken.
 The National Board will take into consideration the protection of the practitioner’s privacy when deciding whether to update the public register to reflect any immediate action.

 At the time it decides to take immediate action, the National Board will also decide what further action needs to be taken because of the issues raised by the immediate action process.